Diana Zuckerman, Ph.D., Thomas Eagen, Ph.D., & Sophia Phillips, M.S.

 - Swollen Lymph nodes

-In the U.S., two vaccines may be used to prevent monkeypox disease:
+In the U.S., two vaccines may be used to prevent mpox disease:

 The FDA approval of JYNNEOS against smallpox was based on 22 clinical trials involving a total of 7,871 adults ages 18 through 80 years who received at least 1 dose.
 Those trials included two Phase 3 studies, both of which showed the vaccine was similarly effective in terms of immunogenicity compared to another smallpox vaccine, ACAM2000.
 The safety of JYNNEOS was evaluated in unvaccinated or non-immune healthy adults; in healthy adults previously vaccinated with a smallpox vaccine; in HIV-infected adults; and in adults with atopic dermatitis.

-The FDA approval of JYNNEOS against monkeypox was based on survival data of non-human primates that were intentionally infected with monkeypox virus.
+The FDA approval of JYNNEOS against mpox was based on survival data of non-human primates that were intentionally infected with mpox virus.
 Approximately 80-100% of JYNNEOS-vaccinated animals survived, compared to 0-40% of non-vaccinated animals.
-This fatality rate seems high for the vaccinated and non-vaccinated animals, which may be due to the earlier strain of monkeypox being more lethal than the current strain.
+This fatality rate seems high for the vaccinated and non-vaccinated animals, which may be due to the earlier strain of mpox being more lethal than the current strain.
+A December 2022 CDC evaluation of one million JYNNEOS does given in the U.S. between May 22–October 21, 2022, further supported the vaccine’s safety, consistent with prelicensure studies.
+The most common adverse health events reported were not serious and included injection site reactions.
+Serious adverse events were rare among adults, and no serious adverse events were identified among persons over 18 years of age.

 Vaccination with ACAM2000 requires one injection of a live virus that pricks the skin.
 The virus growing at the site of this inoculation lesion can be spread to other parts of the body or even to other people.
 Individuals who are vaccinated with ACAM2000 must take precautions to prevent the spread of the vaccine virus and are considered protected after 28 days.
 ACAM2000 is associated with more severe, rare side effects compared to JYNNEOS vaccines, such as death of tissue cells on the surface of the skin, painful rashes and fever, and inflammation of the heart muscle.
 All of these can be fatal.